CLIxIndia-Dev/CLIxChat/README.md

 Last of all, the server has a backup cron job that both exports data as csv files for analysis and as sql dumps in case a database restoration is needed.
 These jobs are located at `/var/clixchat/backup.sh` and in cron.

+### Logging

+MiTi logs the following data:

+telegram's unique user #
+message or button that was sent to MiTi by user along with timestamp message that MiTi responded back along with timestamp message location in conversation tree (primary key) buttons that are available for user to press